CSG-Group-Mainz/RNA004-Manuscript/post-processing/oligo_y_calls/Readme.md

 # Custom vector pseudouridine calling

 The script in this section was written to analyse the data in the section ***"RNA004 accurately reads the pseudouridylation stochiometry in a targeted reporter system"*** in the main paper.
 It will take raw *pod5 data as input and emit aligned bam files + modified bed files + modification probability histograms.
-Of additional note in this section is that the standard dorado pseudoruridine calling was edited to call C bases instead of U bases, in order to evaluate how the pseudouridine modbase model does perform on miscalled C bases from the canonical model.
+Of additional note in this section is that the standard dorado pseudouridine calling was edited to call C bases instead of U bases, in order to evaluate how the pseudouridine modbase model does perform on miscalled C bases from the canonical model.

 In order to prepare the custom modbase calling, the normal models have to be downloaded first: